jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ### Stop Repeating the Comments!

-Comments would a;so ofter get repeated.
+Comments would also ofter get repeated.
-In the former example you can already spot some repeated comments:
+In the former example you can already spot some:

 ```cs
 /// <summary>